VideoCarp/website/readables/programming.md

   There is some mathematical theory in programming, but it's not complex, so don't worry.
 The maths you need for programming depends on the subject, but in general, it's not hard.
 </details>

 # Why program?

 Why should you program?
 This is the first important question to ask yourself.
 Are you interested in programming?
 Perhaps you're a student?
 For work?
 Whoever you are, programming is an enriching subject, that once understood, will be a useful or even fun tool to use.
 Programming may appear an impossible task, but don't let that affect you.
 It's just hard to get started.

---
-**NOTE**
-Some subjects are very difficult in programming, but you'll find a lot are easy.
+> ℹ️ Some subjects are very difficult in programming, but you'll find a lot are easy.
---

 **The practical uses of programming:**
 Programming is applicable in a variety of fields and sometimes you don't even know you're using a program.
 Programming is used in engineering, medicine, science, software development and plenty of others.